Tokyo Govt Crafts Roadmap on Easing Biz Suspension Requests

 - Русский

-Tokyo, May 22 (Jiji Press)--The Tokyo metropolitan government compiled on Friday a three-stage roadmap on easing its business suspension requests after the Japanese government lifts its state of emergency in the country's capital over the novel coronavirus outbreak.
+Tokyo, May 22 (Jiji Press)--The Tokyo metropolitan government on Friday released a three-stage roadmap on easing its business suspension requests in place amid the novel coronavirus crisis.

-Steps to be implemented in the first stage, or immediately after the lifting of the emergency, include allowing eateries to operate until 10 p.m., instead of 8 p.m. at present.
+Steps to be implemented in the first stage include allowing libraries and museums to reopen, as well as allowing eateries to operate until 10 p.m., instead of 8 p.m. at present.
+Schools operated by the metropolitan government will also resume, with staggered attendance.

-Indoor sporting facilities will be allowed to host professional matches, including of baseball, with no audience.
-Events with about 50 participants will also be allowed while schools run by the metropolitan government will be resumed with staggered attendance.
+The Japanese government is expected to decide as early as Monday whether to lift the state of emergency over the coronavirus in Tokyo and the few other prefectures still under the condition, based on infection levels in respective areas.

-Tokyo Governor Yuriko Koike held a meeting with economic revitalization minister Yasutoshi Nishimura on Friday morning.
-Koike told reporters after the meeting that they discussed the roadmap and that the Tokyo and central governments shared the views on the matter.
+If the central government decides to go ahead, the metropolitan government will begin the first stage as early as Tuesday.
+Tokyo and neighboring Chiba, Kanagawa and Saitama prefectures, as well as the northernmost prefecture of Hokkaido, remain subject to the emergency, which has been lifted for the 42 other prefectures of the country.

 [Copyright The Jiji Press, Ltd.]